 Stem girth of ornamental palm varieties was significantly (p ≤ 0.05) influenced by growth hormone rates, variety, and their interaction at different sampling periods (Table 4).
 At 8 WAT, stem girth increased progressively with growth hormone application, with 0.6 ml/L rate recorded the widest stem girth (2.10 cm), while the control produced the least value (1.12 cm).
 Among varieties, Golden palm gave the widest stem girth (1.89 cm) closely followed by queen palm (1.85 cm) while fan palm recorded the least.
 The significant variety × hormone interaction recorded that golden palm with 0.6 ml/L gave the widest stem girth (2.70 cm) while fan palm at control recorded the least value.
 At 20 WAT, stem girth increased further across treatments, with the highest stem girth (2.88 cm) recorded at 0.6 ml/L. Among varieties, Golden palm maintained highest stem girth (2.79 cm), followed by Queen palm (2.53 cm), while Fan palm remained comparatively smaller (2.11 cm).
 The interaction effect shows that Golden palm with 0.6 ml/L responded more strongly to moderate hormone rates than the other varieties.
 At 32 WAT, highest stem girth was recorded at 0.6 ml/L (4.31 cm), followed closely by 0.2 and 0.4 ml/L. Golden palm produced the largest stems (2.79 cm), closely followed by queen palm (2.53 cm) while fan palm recorded the least.
 The interaction effect shows that Golden palm with 0.6 ml/L recorded the highest stem girth (3.99 cm) compared to other hormone rates and other varieties.

 Nutrient uptake in ornamental palm varieties was significantly affected at p ≤ 0.05 due to growth hormone rates, variety, and their interaction (Table 5).
-Nitrogen uptake increased with an increase in growth hormone rates, reaching the maximum value at 0.8 ml/L (2.12%), followed by 0.6 ml/L (1.72%).
+Nitrogen uptake increased with increasing growth hormone rates, reaching a maximum at 0.8 ml/L (2.12%), followed by 0.6 ml/L (1.72%).
 As for the varieties, the highest value was recorded for Golden Palm at 1.81%, followed closely by Queen Palm at 1.78%, while the least value was recorded for Fan Palm at 1.65%.
-Therefore, the variety × growth hormone rates interaction was significant, indicating that the Golden Palm variety showed the most pronounced increase at high hormone rates, indicating an increase in root activity.
-As for the effect of growth hormone rates on the uptake of P, the maximum value was recorded at 0.4 ml/L, followed by a decline at high hormone rates, indicating that an optimal hormone concentration is needed for the maximum P uptake.
+Therefore, the variety × growth hormone rate interaction was significant, indicating that the Golden Palm variety showed the most pronounced increase at high hormone rates, suggesting increased root activity.
+As for the effect of growth hormone concentration on P uptake, the maximum was observed at 0.4 ml/L, followed by a decline at higher hormone concentrations, indicating that an optimal hormone concentration is required for maximum P uptake.
 For the varieties, the highest value was recorded for Golden Palm, followed closely by Queen Palm, while the least value was recorded for Fan Palm.
-Therefore, the variety × growth hormone rates interaction was significant, indicating that the Golden Palm variety showed the most pronounced increase at 0.4 ml/L, indicating that the optimal P uptake is at the optimal hormone concentration.
-As for the effect of growth hormone rates on the uptake of potassium, the maximum value was recorded at 0.8 ml/L, followed closely by 0.6 ml/L, while the least value was recorded for the control.
+Therefore, the variety × growth hormone rate interaction was significant, indicating that the Golden Palm variety showed the most pronounced increase at 0.4 ml/L, suggesting that optimal P uptake occurs at the optimal hormone concentration.
+As for the effect of growth hormone concentrations on potassium uptake, the maximum value was observed at 0.8 ml/L, followed closely by 0.6 ml/L, while the lowest value was observed in the control.
 As for the varieties, the highest value was recorded for Fan Palm, followed closely by Queen Palm, while the least value was recorded for Golden Palm.
-Therefore, the variety × growth hormone rates interaction was significant, indicating that the fan palm variety showed the most pronounced increase at 0.8 ml/L, indicating that the optimal hormone concentration is needed for the maximum potassium uptake.
+Therefore, the variety × growth hormone rate interaction was significant, indicating that the fan palm variety showed the most pronounced increase at 0.8 ml/L, suggesting that an optimal hormone concentration is needed for maximum potassium uptake.

 Discussion